MBM2019/bookstoreApp/README.md

 _ Clone the project bookstoreApp in your machine.
 _ With the command line move to bookstoreApp/bookstore and execute: mvn spring-boot:run _ After that the 4 endpoints described above will be ready to be used for example by Postman.

+Note: The project also contains a ui directory that is still in development.
+Anyway, you can execute the login, signin and retrieving the books using this React App (all the APIs but the checkout).
+To execute it:
+_ With the command line move to bookstoreApp/ui and execute the next commands: npm install npm start
+Then the application will be available in http://localhost:3000/